drocheam/optrace/docs/source/usage/gui.rst

 **Initializing the GUI**

-First, we need to import into the |TraceGUI| into the current namespace:
+First, we need to import the |TraceGUI| into the current namespace:

 .. testcode::

    from optrace.gui.trace_gui import TraceGUI

-Let's create some exemplary geometry:
+Create an example geometry as follows:

 .. testcode::